supnate/js-plugin/README.md

 <img src="./images/menu2.png" width="250" />

 ## Example 2: Form
 Form is used to display detail information of a business object.
 It may become much complicated when more and more features added.
 Take user profile example.
-A form may looks like:
+A form may look like:

 <img src="./images/form.png" width="700" />